Travel on government business

 The directive is co-developed by participating bargaining agents and public service employers.
 It applies to public service employees, exempt staff and other persons travelling on government business, including training.

-Learn more by consulting the Travel Directive on the National Joint Council website.
+Learn more by consulting the Travel Directive.
 Public Service employees with questions regarding travel claims and reimbursements should contact their Designated Departmental Travel Co-ordinator.

 Quick Reference - Appendices